cely-tools/docs/docs/guides/loud_re-authentication_flow.md

 ## Loud Re-Authentication with Cely

-In the next few sections were going to be going over Cely's role/responsibility in this flow and how to adopt it into your application.
+In the next few sections were going to be going over Cely's role/responsibility in this flow and how to adopt it with your application.

 ## App Launch Flow